 FSH, or Follicle Stimulating Hormone used to be considered the “Gold Standard” in gauging a woman’s ovarian reserve – but no longer!
-AMH, or Antimullerian Hormone, is a more informative and better test than FSH by which to guage a woman’s ovarian reserve or predict successful outcome with fertility treatment.
+AMH, or Antimullerian Hormone, is a more informative test than FSH to guage a woman’s ovarian reserve.
+It’s even better than FSH at predicting a successful outcome with fertility treatment.

 An article published in Fertility and Sterility explains why AMH is truly a better test than FSH.
 Although FSH testing has been used since 1988 to assess ovarian reserve, clinicians have realized its limitations (like the fact that it can only be tested on the third day of a woman’s menstrual cycle).